 Secret Stories

-These stories do not declare themselves.
-They creep in as scripts, teaching the body to contort itself just right for safety.
-They rewrite the instincts, convincing the nervous system that its rawness, its tremors, and its knowing are liabilities that must be managed, medicated, or forgiven.
+These stories do not announce themselves.
+They slip in as scripts, teaching the body to contort itself for safety.
+They change our instincts, convincing us that our rawness, tremors, and intuition are problems to manage, medicate, or forgive.

 The Training of the Animal

-The system trains sensitivity into sin, wildness into pathology, anger into threat, softness into weakness, and depth into delusion.
-It rewrites the human animal from the inside, severing the language of the body from the awareness that once flowed freely through its tissues.
+The system turns sensitivity into sin, wildness into illness, anger into threat, softness into weakness, and depth into delusion.
+It rewrites us from within, severing body language from the awareness we once felt.

 “The dream is overridden.
 The trauma is suppressed.
 The knowing is doubted.”

-The system implants the belief that what arises from within cannot be trusted unless approved by external authority.
+The system instills the belief that what arises from within cannot be trusted unless an external authority approves it.
 This is no accident.

 The Engine of Disconnection